paralax/ColossalOpera/intermediate/dna_restriction_enzymes.md

 # Output

-Your program should emit the positions of the cuts by enzyme.
+Your program should emit the cut positions for each enzyme.
 For the above the solution would be:

 	BamHI 517
 	HaeIII 435